mayhemer/logan/README.md

   * note that reading a property back is only possible via direct access on object's `props` hashtable; it's strongly discouraged to modify this array directly as it would break properties history capture (seek)
 - `.props`: property Bag - a simple hashtable - holding all the currently captured properties for reading, provides `.on("property", handler)` method for convenience, see **this.thread.on** above for details
 - `.state(value or ommited)`: this is a shorthand to the "state" property of the object, if `value` has a value it's set on the object's "state", if called without arguments the method returns the current object's "state" value
-- `.follow("format", consumer, failure = null)`: use this to process lines following the current line on the same thread; the follow is engaged as long as no other rule matches on the same thread and as long as the the consumer's or failure's (if provided) result is evaluating to `true`
+- `.follow("format", consumer[, failure])`: use this to process lines following the current line on the same thread; the follow is engaged as long as no other rule matches on the same thread and as long as the the consumer's or failure's (if provided) result is evaluating to `true`

   `consumer` is called only when a line matches the format string, the arguments are:
   * this: the processing state